Tsai Chi-chang

-Education
+Early life and education

+Tsai was born on April 16, 1969, in Qingshui District, Taichung.
+He has three sisters.
+His father, Tsai Ming-lin (蔡銘霖), was a businessman who ran a garment factory.

-Tsai graduated from Tunghai University with a bachelor's degree in history and earned a master's degree in history from the university in 1995.
+After high school, Tsai graduated from Tunghai University with a bachelor's degree in history and earned a master's degree in history from the university in 1995.
+As an undergraduate, he participated in the Wild Lily student movement.
 He then obtained his Master of Business Administration (M.B.A.) from National Chung Hsing University.

 Political career

 He was elected to the Legislative Yuan in Taichung's first constituency in 2012 and re-elected in 2016.
 He was Deputy Speaker of Legislative Yuan from 1 February 2016 until 1 February 2024.

 In May 2022, Tsai was nominated by the DPP for the Taichung mayoral election.

-On 17 August 2022, in the aftermath of then Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan on 2–3 August, China blacklisted seven Taiwanese officials including Tsai due to their alleged support for Taiwanese independence.
+On 17 August 2022, in the aftermath of then Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan on 2–3 August, China blacklisted seven Taiwanese officials including Tsai as "diehard "Taiwan independence" separatists" due to their support for Taiwan independence.
 The blacklist bans them from entering mainland China and the Special Administrative Regions of Hong Kong and Macau, and restricts them from working with Chinese officials.
 Chinese state-run tabloid Global Times labelled Tsai and the six officials as "diehard secessionists".